 Rendering Events on Your Curves

-Under Config>Events on the right side of the dialog box you will see to the right of Events you now have a drop down with options:
+For Events that you have defined, you will see to the right of Events a dialog box with drop down options:

-Flag will render an event either on your ET line or your BT line (check the box “show on BT”) and your event description if you check the box for Descr. (number represents how many letters) or it will show the first letter of your event name and the event value if you do not.
+Flag will render an event either on your ET line or your BT line (check the box “show on BT”) and your event value or description if you check the box for Descr. (number represents how many letters).
+If you are using values, the first letter of your event name and the event value will be rendered.

 Bar will show you a multicolored bar at the bottom of your graph with the first letter of your event name and the event value.
 Description is not relevant.